When you look at pictures of people, say, on Facebook, do you wonder why those not smiling open-mouthed are hiding their teeth?

 Email on the other hand, even though it’s long in the tooth, shows far greater commitment.

 A person who gives you their email address is far more committed to you than someone who likes or shares your Facebook post.

-If you opt for the automatic email newsletter, we set up a newsletter system to which you may add up to 500 subscribers.
+With my package you get a newsletter system to which you may add up to 500 people for a start.

-To make it easier, we add a subscription box to your website where website visitors can add their names and email addresses.
+But that’s not all.
+To help you build your list of loyal subscribers I add a subscription box to your website where website visitors can add their names and email addresses.